-Renewables share increasingly consists of electricity produced from renewable energy sources (see Fig. 3).
+Renewables share increasingly consists of electricity produced from renewable energy sources (see Figure 3).
 In 2030, the RES-E by the transport sector will correspond to the consumption of first generation biofuels; consumption of second generation biofuels will constitute a smaller share.

 Fig. 3.
-Renewable energy consumption by the transport sector 2017-2030 [PJ].
+Renewable Energy Consumption by the Transport Sector, 2017-2030 (in petajoules)